cgmorah/moodle-api-integration/README.md

-# Moodle External API Integration Sample
+# Moodle External API Integration

 This is a simplified example of how to integrate Moodle with an external system using REST APIs.